ErikVini/specz_compilation/README.md

 Not all catalogues used contain information about the redshift error, quality flags, and classes.
 In these situations the value is left empty.

 ## How it was done
-A script written in Python is used to download all catalogues from the VizieR and HEASARC TAP services using the following queries:
+A script written in Python is used to download all catalogues from the VizieR and HEASARC table access protocol (TAP) services using the following queries:

 RA columns:
 ```